Nations League: The back-door route to Euro 2020?

 So why else are we doing this?

-Uefa is concerned by the strength of the club game and sees this as a means to combat it.
+Uefa is concerned by the relative strength of the club game and sees this as a means to redress the balance.

 But, perhaps more importantly, broadcasters have committed to a package that runs until 2022.
 Who wouldn't watch Germany playing Spain in a competitive final in an otherwise fallow football summer?